core-wg/comi/draft-ietf-core-comi.md

 ### Using the 'c' Uri-Query option {#content}

-The 'c' (content) parameter controls how descendant nodes of the requested data nodes will be processed in the reply.
+The 'c' (content) option controls how descendant nodes of the requested data nodes will be processed in the reply.

 The allowed values are: